-Following the development and launch of the ‘Bridges to Recovery After Major Trauma book’ at St. George’s Hospital University NHS Foundation Trust, we have developed a new training package for multidisciplinary Major Trauma teams
+Following the development and launch of the Bridges to recovery after trauma book at St George’s Hospital University NHS Foundation Trust, we have developed a new training package for multidisciplinary Major Trauma teams

-- ways the team can better prepare patients and families for discharge from hospital, and
+Starting self-management support early can better prepare patients and families for discharge from the trauma unit and life beyond.

-The training and improvement package usually takes 4 months to implement and up to 100 staff can be trained.
+The training and improvement package usually takes four months to implement and up to 100 staff can be trained.
 The process and costs are clearly outlined in our training flyer.